 The Stage 3 students participate in leadership groups that promote service and social justice.
 The teams are Kids Care, Enviro Warriors, Games Gurus and Gotcha Gang.
 The Enviro Warriors attended an Environmental Forum organised by Maitland Council, they organised a variety of environment initiatives including a recycling program and gardening.
 The Games Gurus planned and organised a variety of activities during well-being week each term.
 The Gotcha Gang support and organise the school's PBL program.
-In 2021 the Kid's Care Team organised fundraising activities to support children's brain cancer.
+The Year 6 students organised a successful mission day for the school.
+The Leaders represented the school at the diocesan caritas activity day.